Mogao Grottoes — Biggest Buddhism Art Gallery

 In the early 11th century, people stopped expanding the Mogao Grottoes; instead, many treasures were secretly hidden and sealed into one cave, because of chaos and wars in that period.

 Until in the year 1900, this mysterious cave was discovered, and many of those extremely precious relics were illegally taken away by some foreigners.
-Most of them are still in these foreign countries now, and only few of them came back to China.
+Most of them are still in these foreign countries now, and only a few of them came back to China.

 Besides relics hidden in that cave, some precious frescos from other caves were taken away as well.